 Please email the data to me at email@example.com

 The search facility has powerful techniques for finding all variations of interest.
-We summarise here a few quick tricks.
+These are not for the faint-hearted but for those who enjoy a challenge we present a few quick tricks.

 |s.queira||will find all occurrences of||"Sequeira" and "Siqueira".|